-1. I/We hereby attest to the fact that the above supplied parcel number(s) and legal description(s) is (are) the true and proper identification of the area of this petition.

-2. I/We authorize staff from the Planning and Development Services Department to enter onto the property in question during regular city business hours in order to take photos which will be placed in the permanent file.

-3. I/We understand that Certificates of Appropriateness are only valid for one year from issuance.

-4. It is understood that the approval of this application by the Historic Preservation Board or staff in no way constitutes approval of a Building Permit for construction from the City of Gainesville's Building Department.

-5. The COA review time period will not commence until your application is deemed complete by staff and may take up to 10 days to process.

-6. Historic Preservation Board meetings are conducted in a quasi-judicial hearing and as such ex-parts communications are prohibited (Communication about your project with a Historic Preservation Board member).
+- 1. I/We hereby attest to the fact that the above supplied parcel number(s) and legal description(s) is (are) the true and proper identification of the area of this petition. - 2.
+I/We authorize staff from the Planning and Development Services Department to enter onto the property in question during regular city business hours in order to take photos which will be placed in the permanent file. - 3.
+I/We understand that Certificates of Appropriateness are only valid for one year from issuance. - 4.
+It is understood that the approval of this application by the Historic Preservation Board or staff in no way constitutes approval of a Building Permit for construction from the City of Gainesville's Building Department. - 5.
+The COA review time period will not commence until your application is deemed complete by staff and may take up to 10 days to process. - 6.
+Historic Preservation Board meetings are conducted in a quasi-judicial hearing and as such ex-parte communications are prohibited (Communication about your project with a Historic Preservation Board member).

-SIGNATURE S Ownor
+Signatures ∞ Data 4/1/19

+Owner 100 Date 4/1/19

-Validi 5010 Applicant or Agent Date 2
+Applicant or Agent Date :

-Data

 PROJECT DESCRIPTION

 1. DESCRIBE THE EXISTING CONDITIONS AND MATERIALS Describe the existing structure(s) on the subject property in terms of the construction materials and site conditions as well as the surrounding context.

-The existing property is vacant
+Subject property is a vacant lot.

+North: vacant

+South: vacont

+East: New SFR, 2 Story

+West: proposed New SFR / existing 1-spany SFR

 2. DESCRIBE THE PROPOSED PROJECT AND MATERIALS Describe the proposed project in terms of size, affected architectural elements, materials, and relationship to the existing structure(s).
 Attach further description sheets, if needed.

--The proposed project is a new single family dwelling with 2246 SFt conditioned; 772 SFt coveredporches.
-The structural materials will consist of CMU and brick piers, raised wood floor system, wood framed walls, wood 2nd floor trusses, and wood roof trusses.
-The exterior finish materials will consist of fiber cement siding, 2x wood trim, either vinyl double hung windows or aluminum clad wood double hung windows, either wood or fiberglass "wood" exterior doors, and architectural and walkways, street sidewalk and/or parking material TBD, 6 Ft wood board-to-board with cap

--style asphalt shingles.
-The exterior hard-scape materials consist of a brick-style paver driveway

--privacy fencing, and florida friendly landscaping.
+See attached.

 DEMOLITIONS AND RELOCATIONS (If Applicable)

 Especially important for demolitions, please identify any unique qualities of historic and/or architectural significance, the prevalence of these features within the region, county, or neighborhood, and feasibility of reproducing such a building, structure, or object.
 For demolitions, discuss measures taken to save the building/structure/object from collapse.
 Also, address whether it is capable of earning a reasonable economic return on its value.
 For relocations, address the context of the proposed future site and proposed measures to protect the physical integrity of the building.)
 Additional criteria for relocations and demolitions: Please describe the future planned use of the subject property once vacated and its effect on the historic context.

+K/A

 MODIFICATION OF EXISTING ZONING REQUIREMENTS (If Applicable)

 Any change shall be based on competent demonstration by the petitioner of Section 30-112(d)(4)b.
 Please describe the zoning modification and attach completed, required forms.

+Side selsonet reduction to 4'-0" (BAST)

-A pre-application conference with the Historic Preservation Planner is required before the submission of a Gexhibit a Appropriateness (COA) application.
+A pre-application conference with the Historic Preservation Planner is required before the submission of a Certificate of Appropriateness (COA) application.
 A concept review with the City of Gainesville's Historic Preservation Board is optional.